eclipse-sumo/sumo/docs/web/docs/Simulation/RoadCapacity.md

 - default departSpeed is '0' which gives the worst possible insertion capacity
 - default sigma is '0.5' and default speeDev for passenger cars is 0.1
-- step-length has a side effect on the average speed reduction from sigma (this is an implementation problem that should be fixed eventually)
+- for the default *Krauss* model, step-length has a side effect on the average speed reduction from sigma (this can be remedied by setting `sigmaStep="1"` in the `vType`)